-- Within 30-days of determining that a child is eligible for special education and related services, the IEP team must meet to develop an IEP for the child. - The IEP is a written document that outlines objectives, measurable goals, specialized instruction and related services for a child's unique needs. - Members of the IEP Team Include the child's parents or legal guardian; at least one regular education teacher of the child; at least one special education teacher of the child; a representative of the public school agency (can be the special education coordinator, etc.); professionals who can interpret the evaluations conducted on the child (for example, a psychologist, a speech pathologist, etc.); and the child if appropriate.
+- Within 30-days of determining that a child is eligible for special education and related services, the IEP team must meet to develop an IEP for the child. - The IEP is a written document that outlines objectives, measurable goals, specialized instruction and related services for a child's unique needs.

-- The public school agency must notify the parent in writing of the time, place, purpose of and who will attend the IEP meeting.
-Parents must have an opportunity to attend, so the public school agency must schedule meetings at a mutually agreed upon time and place and provide parents with advance notice of any IEP meetings. - In developing the child's IEP, the IEP team must consider: the child's strengths; concerns of the parent for enhancing the education of the child; results of the initial or most recent evaluation; and as appropriate, the results of the child's performance on any District-wide assessment programs. - The IEP must contain: •The child's present levels of educational performance •Measurable annual goals, including academic and functional goals (for children with significant cognitive disabilities, include short-term objectives) •The special education and related services and supplementary aids and services to be provided •An explanation of the extent the child will not participate with nondisabled children in the regular class •Individual modifications in the administration of state or district-wide student achievement tests •The projected date for the beginning of the services and modifications, frequency, location and duration of services and modifications •How the child's progress toward the annual goals will be measured •How the child's parents will be regularly informed about the child's progress •For each student beginning at age 16, a statement of transition service needs - Parents must have input into the development of the IEP and have a right to bring an advocate or anyone else to the IEP meeting. - If there is a disagreement about the IEP, the team should complete as much of the IEP as possible to ensure the child gets some services while the dispute gets resolved.
+- Schools are required to provide parents with copies of all documents to be discussed at an IEP meeting no less than 5 business days before the meeting.
+If an IEP meeting is scheduled fewer than 5 business days before it is to occur, these documents must be provided to the parents at least 24 hours before the meeting. - Members of the IEP Team Include the child's parents or legal guardian; at least one regular education teacher of the child; at least one special education teacher of the child; a representative of the public school agency (can be the special education coordinator, etc.); related service provider of the child, professionals who can interpret the evaluations conducted on the child (for example, a psychologist, a speech pathologist, etc.); and the child if appropriate. - The public school agency must notify the parent in writing of the time, place, purpose of and who will attend the IEP meeting.
+Parents must have an opportunity to attend, so the public school agency must schedule meetings at a mutually agreed upon time and place and provide parents with advance notice of any IEP meetings.
+Parents can request reasonable accommodations related to their own disabilities and needs, alternative means of participating (telephone or video conference) and translation into their native language. - In developing the child's IEP, the IEP team must consider: the child's strengths; concerns of the parent; results of the initial or most recent evaluation; and as appropriate, the results of the child's performance on any District-wide assessment programs. - The IEP must contain: The child's present levels of educational performance •Measurable annual goals, including academic and nonacademic goals (can include short-term objectives) •The special education and related services and supplementary aids and services to be provided •An explanation and justification of the extent the child will not participate with nondisabled children in the regular class •Individual modifications in the administration of state or district-wide student achievement tests •The projected date for the beginning of the services and modifications, frequency, location and duration of services and modifications •How the child's progress toward the annual goals will be measured •How the child's parents will be regularly informed about the child's progress Once a student reaches the age of 14, a statement of transition service needs. - Parents must have input into the development of the IEP and have a right to bring an advocate or anyone else to the IEP meeting.
+If there is a disagreement about the IEP, the team should complete as much of the IEP as possible to ensure the child gets some services while the dispute gets resolved.
+Parents must consent to the initial IEP for services to be provided. - Schools are required to provide parents with a copy of the completed IEP within 5 business days after the meeting occurs and to provide parents with a final copy of the IEP within 15 days.